alexandru-savinov/BalancedNewsGo/docs/integration_testing.md

 # Integration Testing Guide

 This guide focuses on performing integration testing with the NewsBalancer system, particularly for components that interact with external services like LLM APIs.
+For a general overview of testing see the [Testing guide](testing.md).

 ## Prerequisites

 Before running integration tests, ensure you have:

-- Go 1.19+ installed
+- Go 1.23+ installed
 - SQLite3 command-line tools (optional, for database inspection)
 - Newman/Postman for API testing
 - Valid LLM API credentials (or mock configuration)